 Adult guidance workers help people think about their career, and learning and training opportunities

-As an adult guidance worker, you'll explain the options available to the people you work with, helping them to make informed choices about their future.
+You'll explain the options available to the people you work with, helping them to make informed choices about their future.
 You'll offer information, advice and guidance (IAG) on education, training and work opportunities.

 You may work as part of a team in a large organisation or as a sole operator in a voluntary group.
 Some aspects of the role can also overlap with those of a careers adviser.